raskovnik/redditel/readme.md

-I'm not the best when it comes to how tos and tutorials but let's give it a try. 😜 \
 Bot that fetches challenges from r/dailyprogrammer and sends them to you via telegram.

 For the bot to work you'll need: